 ( However, the above reduction shall be limited to the written down value of Block of assets)

-The law does not prescribe as to what will be the actual cost of the assets in the hands of the transferee.
+s not prescribe as to what will be the actual cost of the assets in the hands of the transferee.
 A logical view is that the slump consideration should be apportioned on the basis of fair market value of the assets and depreciation be allowed on such apportioned cost.

 In case of non depreciable assets, the value of assets shall be taken at their Book Values.